Royal Greenhouses Laeken

 Meise Botanical Garden

-Also great terrasse (paid entrance) at the Meise Botanic Garden – there is also a barefoot path and a pullable platform in the lake by the castle!
+Also, there is a great terrace (paid entrance) at the Meise Botanic Garden – there is also a barefoot path and a pullable platform in the lake by the castle!

 Laerbeek